vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 This is a HACS custom integration for enphase envoys with firmware version 7.X.

-▶ To be used with your installer or DIY account.
-(Most of the functionality won't be available when using a Home Owner account.
-If you still want it this way, select the option during configuration.)
+▶ Preferably to be used with your installer or DIY account.
+(Some of the functionality won't be available when using a Home Owner account.
+If you still want to use it this way, select the option during configuration.)

-⚠ Some older Envoy firmware versions exposed the needed API endpoints without proper authentication.
-This has been fixed by Enphase and they pushed an update to the Envoys.
-If you are using this integration with a Home Owner account you probably lost most of the functionality since.

 Features:
 - Individual device per inverter with all information available.
 - Individual device per Q-relay with relay status.
 - Production switch to turn on/off solar power production.
 - Firmware update sensor.